Electrical and Electronic Engineering, and Biomedical Engineering degree Course overview

 After successfully completing this foundation year, you can progress to the first year of:

-- BEng degree in Electrical and Electronic Engineering
+- BEng degree in Energy and Sustainability Engineering

-- MEng degree in Electrical and Electronic Engineering
+- MEng degree in Energy and Sustainability Engineering

 - Another engineering degree at City, University of London, by agreement.